WilliamAshley2019/EnhancedHighpass/README.md

 JUCE 8 Framework

 This project uses the JUCE framework, an open-source cross-platform C++ application framework for audio and GUI development.

-Copyright © 2025 Raw Material Software Limited.
  JUCE is licensed under the GPL v3 (free and open-source) or a commercial license for closed-source use.
-See JUCE License
+See JUCE License  for details.
- for details.